Activities in the vicinity of our holiday rental gites in Les Baux de Provence

 Maussane les Alpilles only 3 minutes from our gites!

-In the heart of the Parc Naturel Régional des Alpilles, the Baux valley is home to the village of Maussane-les-Alpilles with 2,000 inhabitants.
+In the heart of the Parc Naturel Régional des Alpilles, the Vallée des Baux is home to the village of Maussane-les-Alpilles of 2,000 inhabitants.

 In this touristy region, Maussane-les-Alpilles has retained its Provencal authenticity, with its olive groves, its ancient remains and its traditional festivals.
 This green village offers the freshness of its old fountains and wash houses.